Anna Firth: Political career

 Firth visited Archie Battersbee, a 12-year-old boy from Southend at the centre of a life-support withdrawal dispute, in June 2022 and contributed to a fundraiser for him.
 She criticised how the case was handled stating, "The state process for dealing with the withdrawal of life support for a child where there is a dispute between the parents and the hospital is just not appropriate", and asked for a meeting with the then Secretary of State for Health and Social Care Steve Barclay in August 2022.

-She voiced her support for Priti Patel in the July 2022 Conservative Party leadership election on 10 July 2022.
+She voiced her support for Priti Patel in the July–September 2022 Conservative Party leadership election on 10 July 2022.
 Two days later, Patel announced she would not be a candidate in the election.
 Firth later backed Liz Truss in August 2022.
-She was then appointed Parliamentary Private Secretary (PPS) to the Department for International Trade in the Truss ministry.
+She was then appointed parliamentary private secretary (PPS) to the Department for International Trade in the Truss ministry.
 The following month, after the resignation of Truss and the succession of Rishi Sunak, Firth was appointed PPS to the Attorney General for England and Wales Victoria Prentis in the Sunak ministry.

+At the 2024 general election, Firth stood for re-election in the renamed seat of Southend West and Leigh, with new boundaries, but the seat was narrowly won for Labour by David Burton-Sampson, with Firth in second place.

+Post-parliamentary career

+Following her defeat at the 2024 general election, Firth has worked as a freelance public affairs advisor and political commentator.

 Personal life

-She is married to Edward who is a managing director of the investment banking firm Keefe, Bruyette & Woods.
+She is married to Edward Firth who is a managing director of the investment banking firm Keefe, Bruyette & Woods.
 They have three children.

+She is a patron of the Music Man Project, a Southend-based charity that provides musical opportunities to people with learning disabilities.